 Wills are not only for the wealthy.
-Regardless of how much money or assets you have, a will helps to ensure that your personal belongings, money, and other assets will go to the person or people you want them to.
+Regardless of how much money or assets you have, a will helps to ensure that your personal belongings, money, and other assets will go to the person or people you direct.

 A will allows you to specify what funeral arrangements you would like, and spell out other issues that are important to you—and that you don’t want to burden your loved ones with.

 Also, a will is critical if you have minor children.
-Should something tragic happen to you while your children are still young, a will allows you to choose a legal guardian who will care for them as you would.
-A will leaves decision-making about their care up to you, instead of letting surviving family members struggle with life-altering decisions about where your children will live and who will continue to raise them.
+Should something tragic happen to you while your children are still young, a will allows you to choose a legal guardian who will care for them as you would, if there is no surviving parent or spouse.

 Taking care of all of your affairs is necessary, even after you’ve passed.
 Unfortunately, credit card debt and other bills don’t simply go away after you’ve died; they must be paid from your remaining assets before they can be distributed to your beneficiaries.
 A will allows you to assign an executor to cancel credit cards and pay bills so that your loved ones can be spared the anxiety and hassle at an already-difficult time.